TheZ0/TheZ0/README.md

 ### Greetings

-I'm Rhett, an electrical and computer engineering student at the Univeristy of Queensland.
+I'm Rhett, an electrical engineering student majoring in computer engineering at the Univeristy of Queensland.

 Interested in embedded systems and RF systems and enjoy building my own projects focused around these two fields.